esa/nanosat-mo-framework/docs/source/apps/packaging.rst

      <!--This empty target is used as the top level target.
 Add your app targets to the depends attribute! -->
    </target>

-Now the last thing left to do is :doc:`build`!
+Now the last thing left to do is build!

 Deploy!
 ---------